Ali-Mikael/Application-hacking/h5-DynamicAnalysis.md

 > Now that that's out of the way, let's continue!

-We have the [target](<https://terokarvinen.com/application-hacking/lab2.zip>) downloaded and unzipped, let's get to work!
+We have the [target](<https://terokarvinen.com/application-hacking/lab2.zip>) downloaded and unzipped, let's get to work.

-In the folder we have the old `passtr` program, and the new one `passtr2o`.
-The latter is the one we're going to be focusing on!
+In the target directory we have the old `passtr` program, and the new one: `passtr2o`.

+We're going to be focusing on the latter one!

 ### Poking around
-We naturally start by executing the program and figuring out what kind of exit code we get
+We naturally start by executing the program
 - <img width="576" height="120" alt="2026-02-21-18:56:53" src="https://github.com/user-attachments/assets/aa778fd8-75b8-4602-bb08-8bd144268ec0" />

 Then a quick check for any low hanging fruit:
 - <img width="689" height="641" alt="2026-02-21-21:10:12" src="https://github.com/user-attachments/assets/81078435-eaf8-4ff3-a112-6b35e3515408" />

-I noticed the string `anLTj4u8`, but atleast in the current format doesn't give us the flag :/
+I noticed the string `anLTj4u8`, but at least in the current format doesn't give us the flag :/
 - <img width="563" height="81" alt="2026-02-22-01:14:07" src="https://github.com/user-attachments/assets/20cdffcd-64f6-4f94-a48a-f668a1898b9e" />